kanors-emr/VedaOnline-documentation/source/pages/Navigator.rst

    8. **No Seed Values** [NSV] – the files that do not provide seed values to any other scenario.
 These are processed in parallel.
 Veda provides the information of which files can be converted into NSV scenarios.
 (Introduced in 2019)

 .. note::
-   1 contains comprehensive info about model.
-Veda will not Synchronize with this file.
+   -1 contains comprehensive info about model.
+Veda will not Synchronize without this file.
-   2 and 3 - Calibration templates for Base Year
+   -2 and 3 - Calibration templates for Base Year
-   5 to 8 - Groups of flexible, “rule-based”, scenarios files:
+   -5 to 8 - Groups of flexible, “rule-based”, scenarios files:

 How to Use?